-Propaganda chief Joseph Goebbels on Adolf Hitler, taken from an article titled “Our Hitler”, published in April 1935 to commemorate the Fuhrer’s birthday:
+Propaganda chief Joseph Goebbels gives his views on Adolf Hitler.
+This extract is from an article titled “Our Hitler”, published in April 1935 to commemorate the Fuhrer’s birthday.
+Extract reproduced with the permission of the German Propaganda Archive.

 “Fellow citizens!
 I believe it is time to portray to the entire nation the man Hitler, with all the magic of his personality, all the mysterious genius and irresistible power of his personality.